benw/rust/doc/tutorial.md

 the second element. `(x, y)` matches any two-element tuple, and binds both elements to variables.

+Patterns that bind variables default to binding to a copy of the matched value.
+This can be changed to bind to a pointer to the matched value by using the `ref` keyword before the variable name.

 Any `match` arm can have a guard clause (written `if EXPR`), called a *pattern guard*, which is an expression of type `bool` that determines, after the pattern is found to match, whether the arm is